 From the passenger cabin: Grab the cable from next the DVD player and pull forward until cable is of sufficient length

-- Description on how to hide cable under centre console trim will be added later -Reinstall cabin trim in reverse order: Install top middle shelf.
+Reinstall cabin trim in reverse order: Install top middle shelf.
 Make sure the brake light is connected.
 Fix with two screws.
 Next install subwoofer mesh with two screws, then install lower back center console part (one fir tree).
 Install rear seat backrest upper parts.
 Make sure the metal clips are in position when pushing the backrest down.
 Then fix each backrest with two screws (7mm heads).
 Push lower backrest panels into position.
 The longer side is the upper side, the straight side is outer, the angled side goes behind the seat belt on the inner side.

 It is up to you where you want to install the switch.
 Suggestions are: Use an existing switch that you hardly use (e.g. boot open switch?), install a new switch in the ashtray cubby (if non smoker pack installed), install in front cubby (doesn't work in manual cars, however), install a new switch in a hidden position (e.g. under rear seat cushion; but that might be hard to operate, or under drivers seat).